False Bay: Fauna

-The marine animals of False Bay are diverse and varied.
-The more popularly known species which are a tourist draw include white sharks, abalone, African penguins, snoek, yellowtail, and many over-exploited linefish species, west coast rock lobster, and abalone.
+The marine animals of False Bay are diverse.
+The more popularly known species, which are a tourist draw, include white sharks, abalone, African penguins, snoek, yellowtail, many over-exploited line fish species and west coast rock lobster.
 Besides the resident species and several known migrants, the waters of the MPA are occasionally visited by vagrants carried in by the eddies of the Agulhas Current, which can bring tropical and subtropical specimens normally resident thousands of kilometres away.

+Fauna found in the area include: